Hire a Criminal Defense Lawyer

 Lastly, if you cannot afford to hire an attorney, you may be able to receive a state or government-appointed attorney to representation you in your case.
 If this applies to you, speak to a public defender in your area for more information.

-Now that you know what a good criminal defense lawyer can do for you and what you can expect, reach out to one near you today for a free consultation.
-Remember, the attorney-client privilege and confidentiality can apply during a consultation so even if you don't hire that attorney, they have a duty to maintain confidentiality.
+Now that you know what a good criminal defense lawyer can do for you and what you can expect, reach out to one near you today for a free evaluation of your legal situation.
+Remember, the attorney-client privilege and confidentiality can apply during an initial discussion so even if you don't hire that attorney, they have a duty to maintain confidentiality.
 Doing your research will help you to hire the right attorney for your case.
 Get started today.